dollarshaveclub/vaultenvporter-go/README.md

 You should be able to download a version of this tool from the releases section of this site.
 It should be ready to go for Linux based system.

-TODO(@ahamilton55: add an example of downloading and installing inside of a Docker container)
+Take a look at the `Dockerfile.example` file for an example of how to use the tool inside of your container.

 ## Usage